kfahn22/marbling/README.md

 $u = \frac{1}{2}^\frac{1}{c}$

-The parameters z, u(c) control maximum displacement and sharpness of bends, with a larger z yielding a larger displacement and a smaller c resulting in sharper bends.
+The parameters z, u(c) control maximum displacement and sharpness of bends.
+A larger z yields a larger displacement, while a smaller c results in sharper bends.

 ## References